FREQUENTLY ASKED QUESTIONS

 Why don’t you charge hourly or have packages like some others I’ve worked with before?

 I used to, back when I first started.
 I think many burgeoning creators fall into that trap.
-Then, I learned better.
+Then, I learned better through trial and error and a lot of conversation with successful, full-time professional creators.

-Many new creators make the mistake of thinking that art as a career monetizes in the same terms as they’re used to while working with as an employee for others in other industries.
-Once you grow past that belief, you realize that pricing out art skills as a service at a professional level doesn’t work that way.
+Many new creators make the mistake of thinking that art as a career monetizes in the same way that they’re used to earning money while working with as an employee for others in other industries.
+Pricing out art skills as a service at a professional level simply doesn’t work that way if you want to run a sustainable business.

 The projects we generally take on frequently include big ideas with a lot of moving parts, strategy, and planning.
 Hourly rates based on shooting time do not account for the behind the scenes work and other value elements that go into nearly every project worth working on.